INGEOTEC/NLP-Course/topics/04NGramLM.md

 $$\mathbb P(\mathcal X_\ell \mid \mathcal X_1, \ldots, \mathcal X_{\ell -1}) \approx \mathbb P(\mathcal X_\ell \mid \mathcal X_{\ell - n + 1}, \ldots, \mathcal X_{\ell -1}).$$

+# Bigrams

+The n-gram LM for $$n-2$$ is known as bigram, and its formulation is $$\mathbb P(\mathcal X_\ell \mid \mathcal X_{\ell-1}).$$ We have been working extensively with bigrams, albeit in a different direction: finding collocations.
+In addition, the dataset obtained from the library `text_models` does not follow the definition of LM bigrams; an LM bigram uses as input two words (tokens) that are consecutive.
+Conversely, the two words in `text_models` models did not have an order and were the composition of all the pairs in each tweet.